bitstein/justmeat.co/wiki/pages/seed-oils.md

+---
-# Vegetable Seed Oils ω-6
+title: Seed Oils
+categories: wiki
+---

+* TOC
+{:toc}

 ## Introduction
 *Editor Travis Statham: "I did low carb diets for years before really paying attention to seed oils.
 They are toxic, artificial, industry created waste products - created by pressing and processing the seeds of grains and legumes to get the small amount of mostly polyunsaturated fat out of the seeds.
 Nowadays, these oils are in nearly every packaged food product, and usually come with grains and sugar.
 Before we invented seed oils in the late 1800's, people cooked with lard and tallow and other animal fats; food was delicious and healthy.
 Then we added all these seed oils, marketed them as healthy and modern, demonized saturated fat and cholesterol and fatty red meat - and started a massive experiment on the human species.
 Did you know that Proctor and Gamble, one of the largest seed oil producers, funded the American Heart Association in the 1950's and influenced it greatly, and that the AHA then indicted saturated fat and put the check mark on seed oils?
 Going carnivore means cutting out all of these oils from your life.
 Hopefully this wiki page will convince you of why that is necessary."*